 Each Beneficiary’s funds are placed in an individual sub account.
 CCT allows only cash deposits into the trust; real estate or other non-cash assets are not accepted.
-Cash from all sub accounts are then grouped, or “pooled” together, and are invested and managed by The Trust Company of Virginia (TCVA), a nationwide federally chartered financial institution with trust powers, located in Virginia.
+Cash from all sub accounts are then grouped, or “pooled” together, and are invested and managed by The Trust Company of Virginia (TCVA), a nationwide financial institution with trust powers, located in Virginia.
 Pooling of funds reduces administrative fees and increases the principal for investment purposes.

 Earnings from the pooled investments are applied to each Beneficiary’s sub account based on the Beneficiary’s share of the total principal amount.
 Financial records are maintained for each sub account that reflect all activity in the account.
 The Advocate of the trust account has the option of reviewing account information online through the TCVA website.
 To request online access, complete and submit the Statement Options Form.
 Statements will be mailed quarterly to those who have not chosen the online option.